-- First aiders are identified on posters around school showing names and photographs so all aware. - First Aid training matrix is in place and first aid training records are monitored by office staff to ensure refresher training is carried out. - First aid books are kept 1) Office 2) Breakfast Club 3) In each classroom - The first aid books are in triplicate: - o The white copy goes home with pupil - The yellow copy comes into office for recording and trending at joined up care meeting. - \circ The green/pink 3^{rd} copy gets taken out of book at time by first aider and archived in storage in photocopier room. - The yellow copy is recorded by first aider on Accident/Incident Talley record at the time of the accident. - Half Termly a member of the safeguarding joined up care team, collates terms accidents and reports in meeting of their findings.
-This is to see if there are any trends that can removed.

-These yellow copies along with terms analysis sheet are archived in box in storage box.
+- First aiders are identified on posters around school showing names and photographs so all aware. - First Aid training matrix is in place and first aid training records are monitored by office staff to ensure refresher training is carried out. - First aid books are kept 1) Office 2) Breakfast Club 3) In each classroom - The first aid books are in triplicate: - The white copy goes home with pupil - $\circ~$ The green/pink $2^{\rm nd}$ copy gets taken out of book at time by first aider and put in the wallet in the office. - Half Termly a member of the safeguarding joined up care team, collates half terms accidents and reports in meeting of their findings.
+This is to see if there are any trends that can removed. - These copies along with half terms analysis sheet are archived in paperwork storage room. - Summary of half terms accidents are then shared in weekly briefing to make all staff aware of trends and / or problematic areas.